 Primary productivity and algal blooms

 While bacteria-phytoplankton interactions in the phycosphere occur within an inherently microscale context, they may often have cascading bottom-up influences on ecosystem-scale processes (Fig. 6).
 For instance, processes occurring within the phycosphere might influence aquatic ecosystem productivity.
 The overall productivity of aquatic habitats is overwhelmingly governed by phytoplankton primary productivity, which in turn is controlled by the availability of key limiting nutrients, minerals and vitamins.
-While the provision of limiting nutrients often comes from large-scale physical processes, in some cases more localised resource inputs from the phycosphere are predicted to help sustain phytoplankton productivity, particularly when allochthonous nutrient inputs are low2.
-Bacterial remineralization within the phycosphere has been proposed to provide phytoplankton cells with locally elevated concentrations of macronutrients20 127.and there is good evidence that some phytoplankton species acquire bioavailable (Text Box) nitrogen through intimate associations with symbiotic heterotrophic or diazotrophic (Text Box 1) bacteria90.
-Interactions played out in the phycosphere can also enhance phytoplankton access to key limiting micronutrients, including iron24 and vitamins12.
-When extrapolated from the single-cell level to the scale of the phytoplankton community, phycosphere-based interactions may therefore play a significant role in governing bulk rates of primary production, which subsequently influence aquatic food web structure and fisheries yields.
+While the provision of these limiting resources often comes from large-scale physical processes, in some cases more localised resource inputs from the phycosphere are predicted to help sustain phytoplankton productivity, particularly when allochthonous nutrient inputs are low2.
+Bacterial remineralization within the phycosphere has been proposed to provide phytoplankton cells with locally elevated concentrations of macronutrients20,, although this would lead to ‘regenerated’, rather than ‘new’ production127.
+On the other hand, some phytoplankton species acquire newly bioavailable (Text Box 1) nitrogen through intimate associations with symbiotic diazotrophic (Text Box 1) bacteria90.
+Furthermore, interactions played out in the phycosphere can also enhance phytoplankton access to key limiting micronutrients, including iron24 and vitamins12.
+When these latter examples are extrapolated from the single-cell level to the scale of the phytoplankton community, phycosphere-based interactions may therefore play a significant role in governing bulk rates of primary production, which subsequently influence aquatic food web structure and fisheries yields.

 The localised mediation of phytoplankton growth by bacteria in the phycosphere will also influence competitive interactions among phytoplankton species, which in turn could shape phytoplankton bloom dynamics.
 Indeed, specific bacterial taxa are consistently associated with phytoplankton bloom events29.
 However, in addition to the possible stimulatory influences of bacteria residing within the phycosphere, other algicidal species have been implicated in bloom collapse by lysing phytoplankton cells94.
 These bloom regulation processes are particularly important within the context of harmful algal blooms (HABs), whereby some phytoplankton species produce toxins that can accumulate through the food chain128.
 While only 2% of all phytoplankton species produce harmful algal blooms128, these phenomena are occurring with increasing frequency and can have a disproportionately large impact on natural ecosystems, public health and local economies129.
 Bacteria can both augment and buffer the influence of HABs.
 There are examples of algicidal bacteria lysing toxic phytoplankton species, leading to HAB termination130.
 On the other hand, some bacterial species enhance the growth of HAB forming species130 and even increase the production of toxins131.